Solowing51/DailyCalender/README.md

 Implement calender function to accurately display current date

+Link moment.js with HTML

+Set up on click functions for buttons

 GIVEN I am using a daily planner to create a schedule

 WHEN I open the planner